B83 nuclear bomb: History

-The B83 nuclear components have been attributed as the same as the earlier B77.

 The B83 replaced several earlier weapons, including the B28, B43, and, to some extent, the ultra-high-yield B53.
 It was the first U.S. nuclear weapon designed from the start to avoid accidental detonation, with the use of "insensitive explosives" in the trigger lens system.
-Its layout is similar to that of the smaller B61, with the warhead mounted in the forward part of the weapon to make the bomb nose-heavy.
-It was intended for high-speed carriage (up to Mach 2.0) and delivery at high or low altitude.
-For the latter role, it is equipped with a parachute retardation system, with a 46 ft Kevlar ribbon parachute capable of rapid deceleration.
-It can be employed in free-fall, retarded, contact, and laydown modes, for air-burst or ground-burst detonation.
-Security features include next-generation permissive action link (PAL) and a command disablement system (CDS), rendering the weapon tactically useless without a nuclear yield.

-The B83 was tested in the Grenadier Tierra nuclear weapon test on 15 December 1984.
-The test had a reduced yield of 80 kilotonnes due to the Threshold Test Ban Treaty.

 With the dismantling of the last B53 bomb in 2011, the B83 became the highest-yield nuclear weapon in the U.S. arsenal.
 In 2022, the Biden administration announced plans to retire the B83.
-Once the B83 is retired, the W88 nuclear warhead, deployed on the Trident D5LE missile, will become the most powerful nuclear weapon of the United States, with a yield of 455 kilotonnes.
+Once the B83 is retired, the W88 nuclear warhead, deployed on the Trident D5LE missile, will become the most powerful nuclear weapon of the United States, with a yield of 455 kilotons.
 The B61-13 is planned to replace the B83.
-Although its yield is lower at 360 ktTNT, it incorporates guidance features of the B61-12 for better accuracy while being more powerful than that version to strike harder and large-area targets.
+Although its yield is lower at 360 kilotons, it incorporates guidance features of the B61-12 for better accuracy while being more powerful than that version to strike harder and large-area targets.